 In order to minimise credit risk, the Group has policies in place for the determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group reviews the recoverable amount of each individual receivable at the end of each reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
+In addition, the Group performs impairment assessment under ECL model on levy receivables to ensure that adequate impairment losses are made.
+Levy receivables are assessed generally by using a provision matrix and the Group also actively monitors the outstanding amounts owed by each contractor and identifies any credit risks in a timely manner in order to reduce the risk of a credit related loss.
 In this regard, the Council members consider that the Group's credit risk is significantly reduced.

-For deposits and other receivables, the Group performs impairment assessment under 12m ECL model upon application of HKFRS 9.
+For deposits and other receivables, the Group performs impairment assessment under 12m ECL model.
 The credit risk on deposits and other receivables are limited because the counterparties are entities with good repayment history and credit ratings and/or exposure at default is low.
 In this regard, the Council members consider that the Group's credit risk is significantly reduced.

 The Group only invests in debt securities with low credit risk.
-The Group's debt instruments at amortised cost are bonds issued by corporations that are graded in the top credit rating among rating agencies.
+The Group's debt instruments at amortised cost are bonds issued by corporations that are graded by the top credit rating among rating agencies.
 Therefore, these investments are considered to be low credit risk investments and the loss allowance is assessed on 12m ECL basis.